 Form II (Grade 8) students learn about ancient history through the early Medieval period, tackle algebra, learn to become master writers in English class, and take a once-a-cycle health and wellness class.

 In the spring, you will learn about specific topics that interest you during our annual Mini-Mester program.
 From exploring some of Washington’s most famous monuments and museums to making your own film to using forensics clues at a pretend crime scene to solve a mystery, you will learn about topics that aren’t often taught in a classroom.

-You will also have off-campus day field trips, as well as overnight trips to places such as The Mountain Institute, the Heifer Global Village, Echo Hill and Harpers Ferry, to deepen the lessons you learn in the classroom.
+You will also have off-campus day field trips, as well as overnight trips in Maryland and West Virginia to deepen the lessons you learn in the classroom.
 And collaborations with Holton-Arms School provide the opportunity to work alongside girls in your grade level to complete fun academic challenges.

 If you'd like to expand your horizons internationally and immerse yourself in a foreign culture, you can participate in one of our summer "Global Journeys" to Costa Rica and Belize.